BLESSING - Name Report For First Name BLESSING:

 | blee | noun (n.)
 Complexion; color; hue; likeness; form. |

-| bleeding | noun (p. pr. & vb. n.) of Bleed | | | noun (n.)
-A running or issuing of blood, as from the nose or a wound; a hemorrhage; the operation of letting blood, as in surgery; a drawing or running of sap from a tree or plant. | | | adjective (a.)
-Emitting, or appearing to emit, blood or sap, etc.; also, expressing anguish or compassion. |
+| | noun (n.)
+A running or issuing of blood, as from the nose or a wound; a hemorrhage; the operation of letting blood, as in surgery; a drawing or running of sap from a tree or plant. |

-| bleeder | noun (n.)
-One who, or that which, draws blood. | | | noun (n.)
+| | noun (n.)
 One in whom slight wounds give rise to profuse or uncontrollable bleeding. |

 | blemishing | noun (p. pr. & vb. n.) of Blemish |

 | blemish | noun (n.)
-Any mark of deformity or injury, whether physical or moral; anything that diminishes beauty, or renders imperfect that which is otherwise well formed; that which impairs reputation. | | | verb (v. t.)
-To mark with deformity; to injure or impair, as anything which is well formed, or excellent; to mar, or make defective, either the body or mind. | | | verb (v. t.)
-To tarnish, as reputation or character; to defame. |
+Any mark of deformity or injury, whether physical or moral; anything that diminishes beauty, or renders imperfect that which is otherwise well formed; that which impairs reputation. |

 | blemishless | adjective (a.)
 Without blemish; spotless. |